 Table 3 shows the results of the QC procedure applied to MVOBS sub-daily meteorological data.
-Among the 5 variables subjected to a full QC, atmospheric pressure is the one with the highest number of values flagged with QC= 3 (98.3%).
+Among the five variables subjected to a full QC, atmospheric pressure is the one with the highest number of values flagged with QC =3 (98.3%).
 For this parameter, no bad or suspicious data were recorded.
-The other four variables (dry and wet bulb temperature, relative humidity and vapour pressure) exhibit similar percentages among different QC levels.
-Specifically, thermometric measurements have a slightly higher percentage of QC= 3 values, but, at the same time, they show a larger number of suspicious data after manual inspection (QC = 9).
+The other four variables (dry- and wet-bulb temperature, relative humidity, and vapour pressure) exhibit similar percentages among different QC levels.
+Specifically, thermometric measurements have a slightly higher percentage of QC = 3 values, but at the same time they show a larger amount of suspicious data after manual inspection (QC = 9).
 Bad data, i.e. values that exceed acceptable physical limits, have been detected only for two parameters: vapour pressure (0.4%) and relative humidity (0.3%).
-The amount of data that do not reach the higher QC=3 level is generally less than 2%.
+The amount of data that do not reach the higher QC = 3 level is generally less than 2%.

-Cloud cover and precipitation went through only the first and second statistical test, respectively.
+Cloud cover and precipitation only went through the first and second statistical test, respectively.
 For these parameters, we obtained very good results from the QC analysis.
-However, for cloud cover we were able to check only the plausibility of data measured with an empirical approach and for such reason, subject to subtle inhomogeneity and bias caused by changes in personnel involved in the meteorological observations.
+However, for cloud cover we were only able to check the plausibility of data measured with an empirical approach and for such reason subject to subtle inhomogeneity and bias caused by changes in personnel involved in the meteorological observations.

-Fig. 8a provides a compelling evidence of the QC results on the parameters (i.e. dry and wet bulb temperature, atmospheric pressure vapour pressure and relative humidity) that completed the procedure.
-The figure shows the distribution over time, computed over a five-year period, of the percentage of sub-daily data whose quality level does not achieve the best value (QC = 3).
-The amount of sub-daily values that did not satisfy all steps of QC procedure is generally less than 3%, except in the time segments 1919-1923 (64.8%), 1924-1928 (33.1%), 1944-1948 (17.1%) and 1949-1953 (58.2%).
+Figure 8a provides compelling evidence of the QC results for the parameters (i.e. dry- and wet-bulb temperature, atmospheric pressure, vapour pressure and relative humidity) that completed the procedure.
+The figure shows the distribution over time, computed over a 5-year period, of the percentage of sub-daily data whose quality level does not achieve the best value (QC = 3).
+The number of sub-daily values that did not satisfy all steps of the QC procedure is generally less than 3% except in the time segments 1919-1923 (64.8%), 1924-1928 (33.1%), 1944-1948 (17.1%) and 1949-1953 (58.2%).
 It can be noted that a large part of sub-daily data collected in those periods have been flagged as QC = 9 after visual inspection.
-The depletion of data quality detected in the above-mentioned sub-periods is mainly caused by human errors already discussed in section 3.1 and, in particular, by imprecisions in thermo-psychrometric measurements.
-These imprecisions had a negative impact also on the vapour pressure and relative humidity data quality and, therefore, contribute to a substantial increase in the overall percentage of records flagged as QC = 9.
-Panels (b) and (c) of Figure 8 show the frequency distribution of dry bulb temperature in 1919-1925 and 1948-1950 period respectively, providing an insight of the inaccuracies in thermos-psychrometric observations found by visual inspection of digitized data.
-In Fig. 8b, it can be clearly seen that even temperature values have an absolute frequency much higher than odd ones.
-Whereas, histogram in Fig. 8c, which only shows temperature records between 10 and 20°C, highlights an anomalous high frequency in the integer temperature values recorded.
+The depletion of data quality detected in the above-mentioned sub-periods is mainly caused by human error, as already discussed in Sect.
+3.1, and in particular by imprecisions in thermo-psychrometric measurements.
+These imprecisions also had a negative impact on the vapour pressure and relative humidity data quality and therefore contribute to a substantial increase in the overall percentage of records flagged as QC = 9.
+Panels (b) and (c) of Fig. 8 show the frequency distribution of dry-bulb temperature in the 1919-1925 and 1948-1950 periods, respectively, providing insight of the inaccuracies in thermos-psychrometric observations found by visual inspection of digitized data.
+In Fig. 8b, it can be clearly seen that even temperature values have an absolute frequency that is much higher than odd ones.
+The histogram in Fig. 8c, which only shows temperature records between 10 and 20 °C, highlights an anomalous high frequency in the integer temperature values recorded.